“If you want to understand the world in which you live, learn to know the art that it produces”

 An art in continuous transformation, that deals with common, ordinary themes, through an enormous freedom of expression and use of different means, as never before in the history of art.

-If you are passionate about contemporary art, Emilia-Romagna has a lot to offer: below we list 9 themed places not to be missed.
+If you are passionate about contemporary art, Emilia-Romagna has a lot to offer.

 Alongside the permanent collection, exhibitions and retrospectives dedicated to 20th century art are frequently organized.